-Moses Harman, publisher of Lucifer, the Light Bearer, was an important figure in the ninteenth century free love, anarchist, and feminist movements.
+Moses Harman, publisher of Lucifer, was an important figure in the ninteenth century free love, anarchist, and feminist movements.

 The controversial, freethinking anarchist Moses Harman became one of his period’s most important proponents of free love and free speech, his paper Lucifer propagandizing the message of the free love movement audaciously as one of the foremost radical journals of its day, along, of course, with Angela and Ezra Heywood’s The Word.
 Ever the iconoclast, Harman used the pages of Lucifer to challenge all orthodoxies, social, political, and religious.
 He framed his positions in terms of science and reason, hailing “Freedom, Love, [and] Wisdom” and writing, “In these three…we have a creed much better adapted to working out the problems of life than is the trinity of our childhood—‘Father, Son, and Holy Ghost.’”